antao97/LGM/indoor_scene/README.md

 | FGM | 60.44 | 55.51 | 38.65 | 8.70 |
 | LGM | **25.79** | **11.51** | **5.76** | **3.83** |

+Because we have modified some mistakes in our codes, the attack performance with the codes in this repo can be slightly better than the reported performance above in our paper.

 &nbsp;

 ## Stanford 3D Dataset (S3DIS)